leonmavr/dots/README.md

 ## Usage
 To use them, simply copy them in your system, assuming that this repository is the home directory.
-Vim conigs can be installed by their own installler script.
+Vim plugins and configs can be installed by their own installler script.